elldritch/fRPC/doc/DESIGN.md

 type Signal = {
   signal: {
     type: "item" | "fluid" | "virtual";
-    name?: string;
+    name: string;
   }
   count: int;
 }
 ```

 The sidecar reads these log files and updates the current values returned by the HTTP API.
-It deletes old log files after reading them.
+It deletes old log files after their TTLs expire.

+## Receivers

+Receivers are not yet implemented.
+It seems like we can implement them as special RCON commands.